ArmDeveloperEcosystem/kubearchinspect/README.md

 🚫 - error occurred
 ------------------------------------------------------------------------------------------------

-🚫 602401143452.dkr.ecr.eu-west-1.amazonaws.com/eks/csi-snapshotter:v6.3.2-eks-1-28-11  Authentication error.
-A private image could not be checked, check the docker credentials are present and up to date.
+🚫 602401143452.dkr.ecr.eu-west-1.amazonaws.com/eks/csi-snapshotter:v6.3.2-eks-1-28-11  Authentication Error.
+The private image could not be queried, check the docker credentials are present and correct.
-🚫 602401143452.dkr.ecr.eu-west-1.amazonaws.com/eks/kube-proxy:v1.25.16-minimal-eksbuild.1  Authentication error.
-A private image could not be checked, check the docker credentials are present and up to date.
+🚫 602401143452.dkr.ecr.eu-west-1.amazonaws.com/eks/kube-proxy:v1.25.16-minimal-eksbuild.1  Authentication Error.
+The private image could not be queried, check the docker credentials are present and correct.
-🚫 602401143452.dkr.ecr.eu-west-1.amazonaws.com/eks/livenessprobe:v2.11.0-eks-1-28-11  Authentication error.
-A private image could not be checked, check the docker credentials are present and up to date.
+🚫 602401143452.dkr.ecr.eu-west-1.amazonaws.com/eks/livenessprobe:v2.11.0-eks-1-28-11  Authentication Error.
+The private image could not be queried, check the docker credentials are present and correct.
 ✅ amazon/aws-for-fluent-bit:2.10.0
 ✅ amazon/cloudwatch-agent:1.247350.0b251780
 ✅ busybox:1.31.1